 Toxic Fumes Created by Oil and Gas Drilling:

-The Robinette Legal Group, PLLC is dedicated to helping those oil and gas drilling workers and their neighbors who have been exposed to chemicals or toxic fumes created during the normal drilling process.
-If there is a fire or explosion, the exposure to the workers and community can be even more serious.
+The Robinette Legal Group, PLLC is dedicated to helping those oil and gas drilling workers and their neighbors exposed to chemicals or toxic fumes created during the typical drilling process.
+In addition, if there is a fire or explosion, the exposure to the workers and community can be even more severe.

-These toxic fumes can have a lasting impact on your health and future, and can over time lead to breathing problems and lung disease.
-It is vital for fracking workers to use all protective equipment provided by the company and to seek medical attention immediately for any injuries sustained by inhalation including asthma symptoms.
+These toxic fumes can have a lasting impact on your health and future and can, over time, lead to breathing problems and lung disease.
+Therefore, it is vital for fracking workers to use all protective equipment provided by the company and to seek medical attention immediately for any injuries sustained by inhalation, including asthma symptoms.

-Wastewater ponds and condensate tanks release volatile organic compounds (VOCs) which can travel airborne from the site.
-Many of the chemicals used in fracking are known to cause cancer, and people living close to natural gas wells have higher risks of asthma, respiratory problems, and disorders of the nervous system.
-Thirty-five percent of the chemicals used in fracking are endocrine-disrupting chemicals (EDCs) that alter hormonal levels which can lead to health issues such as infertility, impaired neural function, suppressed immunity, low birth weight, delayed development, and learning disabilities.
+Wastewater ponds and condensate tanks release volatile organic compounds (VOCs), which can travel airborne from the site.
+Many of the chemicals used in fracking are known to cause cancer, and people living close to natural gas wells have higher risks of asthma, respiratory problems, and nervous system disorders.
+Thirty-five percent of the chemicals used in fracking are: